 Paul Hayward read music at the University of Wales, Bangor and is currently studying for a research-based Master of Music degree via distance learning at the University of Aberdeen.
 This allows him to specialise in the composition of choral music with Professor Paul Mealor, who wrote a piece for the wedding of the Duke and Duchess of Cambridge in 2011.
 Paul studied choral conducting with Peter Broadbent, Neil Ferris and other tutors on the Association of British Choral Directors' course for advanced conductors, leading to the award of the Licentiateship of the Royal Schools of Music in musical direction - choral (LRSM).
-His other qualifications include the Associateship of the Royal College of Organists (ARCO), the Associateship of London College of Music in composition (ALCM) and the Licentiateship of Trinity College, London in organ performance, awarded with distinction (LTCL).
+His other qualifications include the Associateship of the Royal College of Organists (ARCO), the Associateship of London College of Music in composition (ALCM), the Licentiateship of the Guild of Church Musicians (LGCM) and the Licentiateship of Trinity College, London in organ performance, awarded with distinction (LTCL).